How to find an addiction therapist

 - Lack of interest in other things

-There are also many risk factors for drug and alcohol addiction.
-For example, drug and alcohol addiction can be genetic or hereditary.
-Your environment can also be a cause for drug or alcohol addiction or abuse.
-If you have been around drugs and alcohol in your home for a long time such as having a parent with an addiction, your chances are much higher than average of abusing drugs or alcohol.
-There are many other risk factors including:
+There are many risk factors for drug and alcohol addiction.
+For example, both can be at least partially hereditary.
+The environment can also contribute to the possibility of substance misuse; if you have been around drugs and alcohol in your home and/or grew up around them, your chances of using and misusing substances may be higher than average.
+There are also many other possible risk factors, including:

-- Coping with a chronic or terminal illness like cancer
+- A chronic or terminal illness like cancer

 - Mental or emotional disorders